birdybirdonline/Linux-Arctis-7-Plus-ChatMix/README.md

 ## Requirements
 <br>

 The service itself depends on the [PyUSB](https://github.com/walac/pyusb) package.
+This package will be checked upon the install process, and in case the user will be prompted if he/she wants to install it at user-space.
+If you want to install it on a system level, it is suggested to install a distro's package, avoiding to run `pip` without the `--user` flag (it might compromise the operating system!).

 In order for the VAC to be initialized and for the volumes to be controlled, the system requires **Pipewire** (and the underlying **PulseAudio**) which are both fairly common on modern Linux systems out of the box.